-Sparkle 2 includes a command line utility that can update Sparkle-based applications and bundles.
-This tool is a thin wrapper around using Sparkle’s framework to update external bundles.
+Sparkle 2 has a command line utility that can update Sparkle-based applications and bundles.

 ./sparkle.app/Contents/MacOS/sparkle